Nicolae Ceaușescu: Legacy

 The Ceaușescus had three children: Valentin (born 1948), a nuclear physicist; Zoia (1949–2006), a mathematician; and Nicu Ceaușescu (1951–1996), a physicist.
 After the death of his parents, Nicolae Ceaușescu ordered the construction of an Orthodox church, the walls of which are decorated with portraits of his parents.

 Praising the crimes of totalitarian governments and denigrating their victims is forbidden by law in Romania; this includes the Ceaușescu era.
 Dinel Staicu was fined 25,000 lei (approx. 9,000 US dollars) for praising Ceaușescu and displaying his pictures on his private television channel (3TV Oltenia).

 Opinion polls held in 2010 indicated that 41% of Romanians would have voted for Ceaușescu if given the opportunity and 63% felt their lives were better before 1989.
 In 2014, the percentage of those who would vote for Ceaușescu reached 46%.
 On 27 December 2018, a poll found 64% of people had a good opinion of him.
+In 2025, an INSCOP research survey found 66.2% of Romanians having a favourable opinion of him, with a net approval rating of 42%.

 After Ceaușescu's overthrow, politicians such as Corneliu Vadim Tudor have coupled the image of his regime with the Ion Antonescu regime into their versions of a national Pantheon.

+56% of Romanians believed more positive than negative developments occurred under communism, including broad approval of Ceaușescu's regime in the fields of governmental efficiency, education, healthcare, production, cultural identity, public safety, global standing, and reductions in corruption.
+Simultaneously, over 80% of those surveyed were aware of the regime having significantly less freedom (including tortue of dissidents), and over 90% were aware of rationing and restriction of movement.

+In 2006, Televiziunea Română conducted a vote to determine whom the general public considered the 100 Greatest Romanians of all time, in a version of the British TV show 100 Greatest Britons.
+Ceauşescu was ranked the eleventh-greatest Romanian in the poll.